Chapter 1 of 9

 "We just need to build the product and users will come.
 Once people see how good it is, they'll tell their friends."

 History is littered with technically brilliant products that solved no meaningful problem for anyone.
+Google Wave.
+Microsoft Zune.
+The Segway.
+All were engineering marvels that failed because they solved problems customers didn't prioritize.

 The Reality